 IELTS Life Skills is for people who need to prove their English listening and speaking skills at Common European Framework of Reference for Languages (CEFR) Levels A1 or B1.
 They are accepted by the UK Visas and Migration Department for certain visa types.

 The IELTS Life Skills results are a little different too.
 Instead of receiving a band score, you will either get a pass or fail result, where a pass result means you can use your test result for your visa application.
-They run between 16 and 22 minutes and are conducted with an examiner as well as a second test taker.

 In the IELTS Life Skills test, your results are given as a pass or fail mark.